TEACHING & RESEARCH

 Currently Funded Projects

-- NSF Major Research Instrumentation "Acquisition of a multi-collector ICP-MS for Indiana University."
-(Co-investigators Lisa Pratt and Ed Ripley, Indiana University) This grant will support purchase of an instrument to measure very precisely the ratios of stable and radiogenic isotopes of almost any element.
-An ambitious, multi-disciplinary team of investigators will use the instrument for a wide range of investigations in geological, environmental, and biological contexts.
-The grant also provides partial support for a technician or lab manager.
+- NSF Major Research Instrumentation "Acquisition of a multi–collector ICP–MS for Indiana University."
+(Co–investigators Lisa Pratt and Ed Ripley, Indiana University) This grant supports the purchase of an instrument to measure very precisely the ratios of stable and radiogenic isotopes of almost any element.
+An ambitious, multi–disciplinary team of investigators uses the instrument for a wide range of investigations in geological, environmental, and biological contexts.
+The grant also provides partial support for a lab manager.

 Laboratory and Analytical Facilities

-Construction of a clean lab facility is scheduled for completion in December, 2011.
-A multi-collector ICP-MS and quadrupole ICP-MS will be installed in 2012 with support from the National Science Foundation and from Indiana University’s Office of the Vice Provost for Research, College of Arts and Sciences, Department of Geological Sciences, and School of Public and Environmental Affairs.
-These instruments will enable measurement of metal isotope ratios and metal concentrations at the parts-per-billion level.
+Construction of a trace metal clean lab facility was completed in April, 2012.
+A multi–collector ICP–MS and quadrupole ICP–MS were installed in 2012 with support from the National Science Foundation and from Indiana University’s Office of the Vice Provost for Research, College of Arts and Sciences, Department of Geological Sciences, and School of Public and Environmental Affairs.
+These instruments enable measurement of metal isotope compositions with sub–parts–per–thousand precision and metal concentrations at the parts–per–billion level.